Dennis Vos

-Dennis Silvanus Vos (born 28 November 2001) is a Dutch professional footballer who plays as a left-back for club FC Emmen.
+Dennis Silvanus Vos (born 28 November 2001) is a Dutch professional footballer who plays as a left-back for club Helmond Sport on loan from Emmen.

 Career

 PSV

 Vos joined PSV's academy in 2010 from RKSV Nuenen.
 He signed his first professional contract in June 2019; a three-year deal.
 He made his debut for Jong PSV on 26 August 2020 in a 6–1 loss to Excelsior in the Eerste Divisie, starting at left-back.
 He scored his first goal on 23 October in a 2–1 defeat against De Graafschap.

 Vos signed a one-year contract extension February 2022, keeping him at the club until 2023.
 At that point, he had become the team captain of Jong PSV under head coach Ruud van Nistelrooy.

 On 15 May 2022, Vos made his debut for the PSV first team on the final matchday of the 2021–22 Eredivisie season, coming on as a half-time substitute for Philipp Max in a 2–1 victory against PEC Zwolle.